dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 # Installing Windows in UEFI Mode

 Modern versions of Windows officially support two types of firmware: UEFI and BIOS.
 Users may want to boot Windows through the OCLP Bootpicker, but only UEFI Installations of Windows will show up in the OCLP Bootpicker.
-Many older Macs do not "officially" support UEFI Windows installations and will refuse to install or cause many issues, but OCLP can be used to prevent almost all of these installation and usability issues.
+Many older Macs do not "officially" support UEFI Windows installations, leading to installation failures and strange behaviour, but OCLP can be used to prevent almost all of these issues.

 ## Minimum Requirements

-This guide will focus on the installation of Windows 10 without using Bootcamp Utility.
+This guide will focus on the installation of Windows 10 without using Boot Camp Assistant.
 Windows 11 should also work, but its quirks will not be covered.

 * Due to hardware and firmware limitations, UEFI Windows installations are only recommended on the following machines: